Education

 Continuing Medical Education

-We provide many opportunities for CME, including Grand Rounds lectures, prehospital simulation, and innovative symposia, such as the annual Wisconsin Emergency Medicine Research Forum.
+We provide a variety of opportunities for CME, including Grand Rounds, prehospital education, and innovative symposia, such as the annual Wisconsin Emergency Medicine Research Forum.

 Fall in love with Madison